Table of Contents

 We've all been there: opening the fridge to find three jars of unmarked sauces.
 Save yourself the confusion and label every homemade sauce with its contents and date made.
 Use waterproof labels or write directly on the lid with a permanent marker.

-Buying Guide: Best Season Sauces and Storage Tools
+Buying Guide: Best Sauces and Storage Tools

-When shopping for season sauces or storage tools, here are some top picks based on performance, versatility, and convenience:
+When shopping for sauces or storage tools, here are some top picks based on performance, versatility, and convenience:

-Top Season Sauces
+Top Sauces

 - Lee Kum Kee Premium Light Soy Sauce: Ideal for marinades and dipping sauces.
 Clear umami with balanced saltiness.